-A. STUDENTS ENTERING GRADE NINE
+A. STUDENTS ENTERING GRADE NINE in the 2014-2015 SCHOOL YEAR AND AFTER the following diploma options:

+What are the diploma options?

-- 1. Students must successfully complete one of the following diplomas: - 24 credit standard diploma - 18 credit Career and Technical (CTE) Graduation Pathway option - 18 credit Academically Challenging Curriculum to Enhance Learning (ACCEL) option - Advanced International Certificate of Education (AICE) Curriculum - International Baccalaureate (IB) Diploma Curriculum - 2.
-Students must meet state assessment requirements. - a.
-Students must pass the following statewide assessments: - Grade 10 ELA (or ACT/SAT concordant score) - Algebra I end of course (EOC) or a comparative score - b.
+Students must successfully complete one of

+- 24-credit standard diploma - 18-credit Academically Challenging Curriculum to Enhance Learning (ACCEL) option - Advanced International Certificate of Education (AICE) Curriculum - International Baccalaureate (IB) Diploma curriculum

+What are the state assessment requirements?

+Students must pass the following statewide assessments:

+- Grade 10 ELA (or ACT/SAT concordant score) - Algebra 1 end-of-course (EOC) or a comparative score on the Postsecondary Education Readiness Test (P.E.R.T.)

 Students must participate in the EOC assessments and the results constitute 30 percent of the final course grade.
-These assessments are in the following subjects: - Algebra I - Biology I - Geometry - U.S. History
+These Assessments are in the following subjects:

+- Algebra 1

+- Biology 1

+- Geometry

+- U.S. History

-3. Beginning with the 2015-2016 school year, in order to receive a high school diploma from the Hamilton County School District, a student must participate and receive an applicable score in each state-mandated End of Course Exam, unless state approved qualifying circumstances allow otherwise.
+Beginning with the 2015-2016 school year, in order to receive a high school diploma from the Hamilton County School District, a student must participate and receive an applicable score in each state-mandated End of Course Exam unless state approved qualifying circumstances allow otherwise.